rbenchmark/benchmarks/README.md

 You can run benchmark for all .R files in a directory, or run benchmarks defined in a .list file.

-Please refer [Running Benchmark](docs/running_benchmark.md) for additional controls of running a benchmark
+Please refer [Running Benchmark](docs/running_benchmark.md) for additional controls of running a benchmark.
+And the driver supports many RVMs for benchmarking.
+Here is the [list](docs/running_benchmark.md#supported-r-vms-for-benchmarking).

 ## Writing your own benchmark R program